Dropbox for Business

 Wharton's Dropbox for Business

-Dropbox for Businessis a cloud storage and collaboration service with an unlimited storage quota available to full-time faculty, staff, and students.
+Dropbox for Business is a cloud storage and collaboration service available to full-time faculty, staff, and students.
 It allows you to access, store, synchronize, and share documents from any device.
-You can log in with their PennKey and password.
-Upon graduating, students will be off-boarded to a free or basic Dropbox account with continued access to data and options to upgrade if they choose.
+You can log in with your PennKey and password.

 Benefits and Features

-The Dropbox for Business user guide walks you through joining the Wharton Dropbox team, connecting your personal Dropbox account, adding content to your Dropbox, and sharing your files with others: https://www.dropbox.com/guide/business
+The Dropbox for Business user guide walks you through joining the Wharton Dropbox team using secure sign-on (SSO), connecting your personal Dropbox account, adding content to your Dropbox, and sharing your files with others: https://www.dropbox.com/guide/business

 Contacts for Accounts

-Go to www.dropbox.com/sso/ and log in with your PennKey credentials via Single Sign-on (SSO) access.
-Do not choose the "sign in with Google" option.
-If you do, it will end up creating a Dropbox Basic account instead of adding you to Wharton's Dropbox for Business.
+Do not choose the "sign in with Google" option if presented with this option.
+This option creates a Dropbox Basic account instead of adding you to Wharton's Dropbox for Business. - Enter your Wharton email address (e.g. pennkey@wharton.upenn.edu) in the Email box.

 I Already Have a Dropbox Account Tied to My Wharton Email